So… how are you feeling?

 Here’s a way to get on top of your emotions proactively:

 Each morning, do an inventory of your emotions.
 Ask yourself: How am I feeling today?
 Glad?
 Great!
 Or sad?
 Scared?
 Frustrated?
 Just plain old mad?
 Ask yourself what’s causing you to feel that way.
 Most likely you can identify thoughts or recent events that are bring up all those feelings.
 If you’re angry, ask yourself why.
 And if you can’t come up with an answer, cast a wider net for other feelings that may be behind all that anger.
-During this time of COVID-19, with many of us working at home and spending more time with family members, it’s especially important to stay aware of emotions.

 Take a look at what you can and can’t control.
 Taking a moment to acknowledge your level of control, or lack thereof, can help you to maintain your perspective.
 Is it time to recite the serenity prayer, and accept what you can’t control?
 Or is it time to take some action to address an issue you have been pushing aside?